The pros and cons of systems integration for small businesses

 For me, there are four arguments in favour of tighter systems integration:

-- greater customer satisfaction – having multiple systems mean it can take extra time to fulfill clients’ orders or respond to their enquiries and complaints.
+- Greater customer satisfaction – having multiple systems means it can take extra time to fulfil clients’ orders or respond to their enquiries and complaints

 You could say that systems integration launched my IT career, as my first experience came in the mid-1970s when I computerised the stock and sales systems in the automotive parts business which I then managed.